chsteinhauer/SMC-0/README.md

 * Create user stories.
 * Create initial sketches of user interface.
-    * Main interface with an interactive bandpass
+    * Main panel with an interactive bandpass
     * A control panel to customize bandpass shape and settings
     * A control panel to customize how the resonants should be modified